 - Harry Potter:

-- The Death-Eaters consider wizardry to be in the blood.
-They also feel that all "real" wizards are obliged to be "loyal" to "their own kind," and thus despise Muggles, as well as wizards with direct Muggle ancestry (who are derisively termed "mudbloods").
-Wizards who are from pureblood backgrounds, but don't hate Muggles and Muggle-born wizards, they refer to as "Blood Traitors."
+- The Death-Eaters consider wizardry to be in the blood.note They also feel that all "real" wizards are obliged to be "loyal" to "their own kind," and thus despise Muggles, as well as wizards with direct Muggle ancestry (who are derisively termed "mudbloods").
+Wizards who are from pureblood backgrounds but don't hate Muggles and Muggle-born wizards, they refer to as "Blood Traitors."

-- In this case the trope is actually eating itself; Arthur Weasley and Sirius Black both point out that thanks to blood purism, pretty much all pureblooded wizards are related to a greater or lesser degree and therefore any attempt to maintain blood purity is doomed to eventually if not immediately die out thanks to homozygosity.
-Also a matter of hypocrisy; the Death Eaters usually have some Muggle relations, out of necessity if nothing else.
+- In this case, the trope is actually eating itself; Arthur Weasley and Sirius Black both point out that thanks to blood purism and the overall low wizard population, pureblooded wizards are nearly all related and any attempt to maintain blood purity is doomed in the long (or even short) term.
+Also a matter of hypocrisy; the Death Eaters almost all have Muggle relatives because, as noted above, the wizard population is simply too small for it not to be the case.
 These inconvenient branches of the family tree are often stricken from the record.
-Voldemort himself has a Muggle father, though Death Eaters who know this ignore it because they revere him so damn much/don't want to be Avada Kedavra'd.
+Voldemort himself has a Muggle father, though Death Eaters who know this are either smart enough to not bring it up, or not going to be alive very long.

-- In an interesting look at things, even wizards who aren't Death Eaters have negative opinions on wizards who are a little too interested with Muggle affairs.
-Arthur Weasley is implied to be passed up for promotions (and subsequently means by which to provide better for his family) because of his unnerving enthusiasm for anything Muggle-related, which even the Minister Of Magic sees as disgraceful.
+- In an interesting look at things, even wizards who aren't Death Eaters have negative opinions on wizards who are a little too interested in Muggle affairs.
+Arthur Weasley is implied to be passed up for promotions (and thus means by which to better provide for his family) because of his unnerving enthusiasm for anything Muggle-related, which even the Minister Of Magic sees as disgraceful.
 Dumbledore also gets some grief for reading Muggle newspapers.

 - Huckleberry Finn's father (an uneducated, coarse slob) berated his son for taking up reading and doing quite well, because all their family were illiterate prior to that moment.
 He even goes so far as outright calling his son a traitor.